toaster-code/maze_builder/README.md

 # maze_builder

 A maze builder algorithm made in python.
-I did it based on [this](https://stackoverflow.com/questions/29739751/implementing-a-randomly-generated-maze-using-prims-algorithm/29758926#29758926) stackoverflow post.
+It was made inspired on [this stackoverflow post](https://stackoverflow.com/questions/29739751/implementing-a-randomly-generated-maze-using-prims-algorithm/29758926#29758926).

 The main logic is in the dig method in the class Maze.
 Once provided with a list of `frontiers` to explore, the algorithm will dig a maze, walking 2 steps into a random valid direction.